You wiil be docked in the Buitenhaven, footsteps away from the train station and about a 15 minutes walk to the center of town

 Middelburg is in the capital of Zeeland.
-It is an old city and the centre has a small canal ringing about half of it.
+It is an old city and the center has a small canal ringing about half of it.
 This is lined with boats and cycleways and is very nice to see and also quite Dutch looking.
-The centre is dominated by a large square where markets are often held overlooked by a large townhall.
-Around this is the shopping area, most of which is pedestrianised.
+The center is dominated by a large square where markets are often held overlooked by a large townhall.
+Around this is the shopping area, most of which is pedestrianized.

 Goes is situated in the middle of the province of Zeeland.
 It's part of an area called Zuid-Beveland.
 Traditionally, the farmers, townspeople and country folk of Zuid-Beveland would come to Goes to do their shopping and if you’re in Goes on market day (Tuesdays), you’ll see that they still do.